My Daughter Is Obsessed With Her Weird Friends and It’s Freaking Me Out

 My cousin and I are close in age and see each other for family holidays, but we’ve never had anything in common or particularly liked each other.
 A friend of mine hosts several, um, very intimate parties each year and I usually attend.
 I guess my cousin found out about them through a friend and talked to the organizer, who very thankfully realized we might be related and rejected him—but he told my cousin it’s because I would be there!
 How do I survive every family holiday from now until death besides faking grievous injury or illness?

 Continue interacting with your cousin as you always have.
-It’s ok if it’s slightly awkward, because the two of you are probably having limited dialogue when you see one another anyway.
+It’s OK if it’s slightly awkward, because the two of you are probably having limited dialogue when you see each other anyway.
 No one can throw stones because you’re both in glass houses, which are totally fine for mature, consenting adults.
 Have an extra glass of wine with Thanksgiving dinner, and keep it moving.